nginxinc/nginx-one-workshops/labs/lab3/readme.md

     >How cool is that?

-    >>But wait, you have an `Open Support Ticket for a Slow Server`, you wonder... can the NGINX AI Assitant help me with NGINX Logging?
+    >>But wait a sec, you have an `Open Support Ticket for a Slow Server`, you wonder... can the NGINX AI Assitant help me with NGINX Logging?
 YES IT CAN!!

     Check out the Extended logging format, found in the `/etc/nginx/includes/log_formats/main_ext.conf` file.
 What do you find - several `$upstream` logging variables?
 Now highlight `$upstream_response_time` and Click AI Assistant.
 A detailed explanation of this logging variable is at your fingertips.